 The Farmers Market - Farm fresh organic produce, plants and flowers, plus locally made arts and crafts.
 Seasonally May-November.

 Jefferson Land Trust - Keeping open space available to our children.

 1033 Lawrence St., Port Townsend, WA

 Natural History Exhibit - Highlighting the zone where the land meets the sea, this exhibit is a visual banquet of colors, textures and images.
-Natural History exhibit is open every Thursday through Sunday (year round) from Noon till 4 PM with public interpretive programs at 2:30 PM daily.
+Natural History exhibit is open Fri-Sun from 12noon-5pm (year round) with public interpretive programs at 2:30 PM daily.

 Northwest Earth Institute (NWEI) - Quimper Peninsula Affiliate

 NatureBridge at Olympic - Non-profit educational organization showing environmental stewardship through education.

 111 Barnes Point Road, Port Angeles, WA